redhat-openshift-ecosystem/community-operators-pipeline/docs/maintainer-documentation.md

 ## Release pipeline maintainer documentation

-When all conditions are met, the operator has merged automatically and a release pipeline is triggered at {% if 'k8s' == cluster_type %} [https://github.com/k8s-operatorhub/community-operators/actions/workflows/operator_release.yaml](https://github.com/k8s-operatorhub/community-operators/actions/workflows/operator_release.yaml). {% else %} [https://github.com/redhat-openshift-ecosystem/community-operators-prod/actions/workflows/operator_release.yaml](https://github.com/redhat-openshift-ecosystem/community-operators-prod/actions/workflows/operator_release.yaml). {% endif %}
+When all conditions are met, the operator has merged automatically and a release pipeline is triggered at {% if cluster_type == 'k8s' %} [https://github.com/k8s-operatorhub/community-operators/actions/workflows/operator_release.yaml](https://github.com/k8s-operatorhub/community-operators/actions/workflows/operator_release.yaml). {% else %} [https://github.com/redhat-openshift-ecosystem/community-operators-prod/actions/workflows/operator_release.yaml](https://github.com/redhat-openshift-ecosystem/community-operators-prod/actions/workflows/operator_release.yaml). {% endif %}

 The release pipeline is not just releasing a single merged operator.
 Rather it is based on synchronization.
 So after merging multiple operators at once.
 Despite the operators being in different PRs, the first release will detect differences and sync every missing operator to related indexes.

-### PR flags
+### PR title flags

-Every release pipeline run is named by an operator name, the version in brackets and one of the following flags in square brackets:
+The PR title is changed Every release pipeline run is named by an operator name, the version in brackets and one of the following flags in square brackets:

 - [N] - means a new operator, universal sync is executed
 - [O] - operator-specific version overwrite, deleting bundles from repositories (copies are not deleted)